Tesla: U.S. Closes Probe Of Fatal Autopilot Crash, Company Avoids Recall

 — Reuters Business (@ReutersBiz) January 19, 2017

-An investigation was opened shortly after the crash, on June 28, 2016, meaning that it lasted for over six months.
+An investigation was opened shortly after the crash on June 28, 2016, meaning that it lasted for over six months.
 At the time the investigation was opened, Tesla released a statement on its blog, and the company claimed that both the driver and Autopilot failed to see the “white site” of the turning vehicle “against a brightly lit sky.”
 Tesla also said that it was “the first known fatality” in more than “130 million miles” since Autopilot first became available.

 Tesla has continued to tweak its Autopilot system, and in September, Tesla CEO Elon Musk argued that the new 8.0 version of Autopilot could have prevented the incident.

-Though the well-publicized incident certainly raised questions about the Autopilot feature for some, the U.S. National Highway Traffic Safety Administration (NHTSA) has now investigated the issue thoroughly, failing to find any defects.
+Although the well-publicized incident certainly raised questions about the Autopilot feature for some, the U.S. National Highway Traffic Safety Administration (NHTSA) has now investigated the issue thoroughly, failing to find any defects.

-Per the official report, at the time the investigation was opened, its purpose was to “examine the design and performance of any automated driving systems in use a the time of the crash.”
-While the investigation is now closed, and a defect that might jeopardize driver safety has not been detected as of now, NHTSA closes out the summary of their report by indicating that they may be taking another look at the issue in the future — should the need arise.
+Per the official report, at the time the investigation was opened, its purpose was to “examine the design and performance of any automated driving systems in use at the time of the crash.”
+While the investigation is now closed and a defect that might jeopardize driver safety has not been detected as of now, NHTSA closes out the summary of their report by indicating that they may be taking another look at the issue in the future — should the need arise.

 “The closing of this investigation does not constitute a finding by NHTSA that no safety-related defect exists,” NHTSA explains in the statement.
 “The agency will monitor the issue and reserves the right to take future action if warranted by the circumstances.”